 School of Engineering and Applied Sciences

-I am also the author of a blog article on tenure-track life (7 year postdoc), the advisor for the Harvard Women-in-CS group (WICS), and a strong advocate for a nurturing and inclusive culture in science.
-I am honored to have received the McDonald Mentoring Award, and to have a large network of mentees and peers who care about these same issues.
-Outside of research, I enjoy the arts (dance, music, and painting) and our Indian+Caribbean cultures with my husband and two teenagers.
+I am the author of a popular Scientific American blog article on tenure-track life (The Awesomest 7-year Postdoc), the founding advisor for the Harvard Women-in-CS Club (WiCS) and WEcode (2014-2020), and the current faculty advisor for the Princeton NSBE Chapter.
+Recently I helped start the the Black-in-Robotics Boston Chapter (BiR) and Amazon Day1 Fellowship.
+I am honored to have received the McDonald Mentoring Award, and to have a large network of mentees, peers, and mentors who care about these same issues.
+I work on many diversity and equity issues within Robotics/CS/Academia; you can read more about this on my Activism page.

 Personal Bio: Outside of research, I enjoy the arts (painting, music, and dance) and our Indian(me)+AfroCaribbean(in-laws) culture with my husband and two adult kids.
 Civic engagement and social justice is very important to my family.
 My husband Quinton Zondervan (also an MIT alum) is an elected Cambridge City Councillor (2017-present) who works on climate and racial justice (TEDx talk: Go Solar and Save)

 Nature 10: Ten people who mattered in science (Nature, Dec 2014)